lk-geimfari/awesomo/languages/JAVA.md

 ![libgdx](https://camo.githubusercontent.com/f70f169cab179f13f70e892b3251e6f2032be66d/687474703a2f2f6c69626764782e6261646c6f67696367616d65732e636f6d2f696d672f6c6f676f2e706e67)

 ## M

-[**Maven**](https://github.com/apache/maven-sources) is a build automation tool used primarily for Java projects.
-It addresses two aspects of building software: first, it describes how software is built, and second, it describes its dependencies.
-It dynamically downloads Java libraries and Maven plug-ins from one or more repositories such as the Maven 2 Central Repository, and stores them in a local cache.

 [**Mockito**](https://github.com/mockito/mockito) is
 is an open source testing framework for Java released under the MIT License.
 The framework allows the creation of test double objects in automated unit tests for the purpose of test-driven development or behavior-driven development.
 The framework's name and logo are a play on mojitos, a type of drink.

 ## O
+[**OpenSAML**](https://github.com/danpal/OpenSAML) OpenSAML is a set of open source C++ & Java libraries used in support of the Shibboleth Project's implementation of the Security Assertion Markup Language (SAML), and are meant solely to support individuals who have taken the time to read and understand the specifications and are not in general a good solution for those looking for a quick way to implement SAML.

 [**openVALIDATION**](https://github.com/openvalidation/openvalidation) OpenVALIDATION written in Java enables you to generate validation rules from natural language-like expressions in English and German without any knowledge in programming.
 The validation rules can be automatically translated by openVALIDATION into Java, JavaScript or C#, with more languages to come!